 The reason being the myriad of factors that affect the life of brake pads, right from the type of brake pad a car is fitted with to the terrain it drives on, the size of the tires, weight of the vehicle, and even driving habits.

 How The Braking System Works

 The modern braking system is a marvel.
-Considering an object that weighing over a ton and traveling at 50mph grounds to stop within a few meters from its braking point, it is quite amazing.
+Considering an object that weighs over a ton and travels at 50mph grounds to stop within a few meters from its braking point, it is quite amazing.

-The braking system of your car is what hauls the car to a stop when you engage the brakes.
+The braking systum of your car is what hauls the car to a stop when you engage the brakes.
 However, it’s not quite so simple as pump brakes, stop the end.
-The mechanics under your vehicle uses a few different components to make the brake system work and requires the proper functioning of these parts for smooth and seamless deceleration.
+The mechanics under your vehicle use a few different components to make the brake system work and require the proper functioning of these parts for smooth and seamless deceleration.

 A vehicle in motion accrues kinetic energy and the job of the braking system is to get rid of all this energy pushing it forward.
 The brakes dissipate the kinetic energy using friction from the road that converts into heat.